SarpongAbasimi/ThermostatJs/README.md

 ```
 I decided to use npm to manage the dependencies for the application.
-I realised that whenever the application was run, chrome was giving me this error.
+I realised that whenever the application was run,
+chrome was giving me this error.
 ```

 <img width="583" alt="Screen Shot 2019-05-04 at 13 16 04" src="https://user-images.githubusercontent.com/37377831/57179729-af701580-6e78-11e9-9f80-493f1c463e22.png">

 ```
 After conducting a research, I read on blogs that node can't be run in the browser.
-This meant that I had to comment out the ``module.exports``` in order to get my application to work.
+This meant that I had to comment out the module.exports
+in order to get my application to work.
 ```
 <img width="299" alt="Screen Shot 2019-05-04 at 13 14 48" src="https://user-images.githubusercontent.com/37377831/57179773-4e950d00-6e79-11e9-9fb4-bc03cc3a7a14.png">

 ```
-So just incase you decide to run the application and it does not respond to
+So just in case you decide to run the application and it does not respond to
 the buttons on the UI , check to see if the the modules are being expoerted or commented out.
 I am hopping to fix this issue in the near future.
 ```

 <h4 align='center'>